attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 	//callback for success response
 	function onSuccess(response){
-		// you can handle here the response console.log(response);
+		window.navigate(response.url);
-	};
+		// we'll return to redirect_uri after the user has authorized the purchase };

 	//callback for failed call